Mariusz Lewandowski: International career

 He was named in the 23-man Poland's 2006 World Cup squad held in Germany.
 He was also a member of the Poland squad at Euro 2008.

 After Franciszek Smuda took over the national team in 2009, he stopped playing for Poland.

 He was however, called up by Waldemar Fornalik in October 2013 for the matches against Ukraine and England in the qualification campaign for the World Cup.

+Coaching career

+On 28 November 2017, Lewandowski took over as head coach of Zagłębie Lubin, replacing Piotr Stokowiec, who had been dismissed the day before.
+Due to the team's poor results in the autumn round of the 2018–19 season and the Polish Cup, Zagłębie Lubin dismissed Lewandowski from his position as head coach on 29 October 2018.

+On 8 January 2020, Lewandowski took up the position of head coach of I liga club Bruk-Bet Termalica Nieciecza, a position he held until 13 December 2021.
+From 25 April 2022 to 16 April 2023, he managed Radomiak Radom in the Ekstraklasa.
+On 16 June 2023, after less than three and a half years since his last appointment, he returned to Bruk-Bet Termalica.
+On 11 March 2024, his dismissal was announced due to unsatisfactory results.